Shadow569/Diaared/README.md

 #Version

-This is version 1.2.1 stable
+This is version 1.2.3 stable

+This includes some bug fixes

 #Added Functionality